dotnetmobile/bredele-hackathon/README.md

 ## Context

 I successfully deployed on my Raspberry Pi the excellent tutorial [TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi).
-I noticed that the objects detection was time to time mismatching objects like apple, orange and ball.
+I noticed that the objects detection trained model was time to time mismatching objects like apples, oranges and balls.
-Therefore I decided to train an object detection and to see if I can get a better detection.
+Therefore I decided to retrain the model in order to see if I can get a better object detection.
-As it was the Christmas period and we cooked quite a lot of Bredele, I trained the Faster RCNN Inception model using cookies.
-It was a good starting point using my own pictures.
+As it was the Christmas period and we cooked quite a lot of Bredele, I trained the Faster RCNN Inception model using our own cookies.
+It was a good starting point for using TensorFlow ;-)

 ---